-Looking to buy some new bumper plates for your garage gym?
-Whether you’re buying bumpers for the first time, looking for an upgrade, or just ready to slap more weight on the bar, I can help.
-I have looked far and wide for the best set prices on standard black bumper plates and training bumper plates from reputable vendors.
-I have considered bumper plates sets from all the major manufacturers readily available in the USA and found what I believe to be the best prices on bumper plate sets.
+In need of some new bumper plates for your garage gym or affiliate?
+Whether you’re just getting started and buying your very first bumper plates set, looking for an upgrade to your existing weights, or you just need access to more weights than you currently own, this post should help.
+I have scoured the net for the best prices on sets for standard black bumpers, training bumpers, and competition bumpers from reputable vendors.
+I have considered bumper plates sets from all the major manufacturers and found what I believe to be the best prices on bumper plate sets.

-For a primer on bumper plates, including the difference in the types of bumpers, the advantages of bumpers vs steel plates, and even price per pound when purchased in pairs, see my original bumper plate guide.
-If you’re looking for full bar + bumper starter packages, I’ve covered packages here.
+For a primer on bumper plates, including the difference in the types of bumpers, the advantages of bumpers vs steel plates, and average prices per pound by brand, see my original bumper plate guide.

 Table of Contents